ihori-system/api-client-gbizinfo/README.md

 api-client-gbizinfo
 ===

-Unofficial client for gBizINFO REST API
+Unofficial client for the gBizINFO REST API

 ## Resources